RepEval2017/RepEval2017.github.io/shared_task.md

 <span class="c7">BiLSTM</span>
 </td>
 <td class="c49" colspan="1" rowspan="1">
-<span class="c7">67.5</span>
+<strong>67.5</strong>
 </td>
 <td class="c44" colspan="1" rowspan="1">
-<span class="c7">67.1</span>
+<strong>67.1</strong>
 </td>
 </tr>

+</tbody>

+</table>

 * Note that the paper also presents results with an [ESIM](https://arxiv.org/abs/1609.06038).
 That model relies on attention between sentences and would be ineligible for inclusion in this competition.
 * Both models are trained on a mix of MultiNLI and SNLI and use [GloVe](https://nlp.stanford.edu/projects/glove/) word vectors.
 Code will be available shortly.

-</tbody>

-</table>

 <span class="c4"></span>